pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-batch-set.md

 : Server- or site-relative URL of the list.
 Specify either `listTitle`, `listId` or `listUrl`, but not multiple.

 `--idColumn [idColumn]`
 : Name of the column in the csv containing the IDs of the items to set.
-Defaults to `ID`
+Defaults to `ID`.

+`-s, --systemUpdate`
+: Update the item without updating the modified date and modified by fields.

 --8<-- "docs/cmd/_global.md"